pyokosmeme/FGtoAshes/TIE/TIEvβ_2.md

 you have asked one map to reconstruct a different map, but you have to live in the tiny cities made of ashes.

-this is the problem of Being right now. that was the promise of the tail-end of the Long 90s. data, data, data. the more data you have, the better yoyou're map&mdash;all the better for you.
+this is the problem of Being right now. that was the promise of the tail-end of the Long 90s. data, data, data. the more data you have, the better you're map&mdash;all the better for you.

 Big Data made us a promise. just collected enough data, and the world would snap into focus. build better machinic intelligences, and all the messiness disappears.